OutSystems/docs-bestpractices/src/architecture/customizable-web-product/customizable-web-product.md

 ---
 tags: architecture
 summary: Learn how to architect a product that is meant to be customized in different installations
+en_title: How to Create Customized Versions of a Base Application
 ---

 # How to Create Customized Versions of a Base Application